 pablo.alvesdebarros [at] iit.it

-The papers will be peer-reviewed by experts from all over the world.
+The abstracts will be peer-reviewed by experts from all over the world.

-To encourage the integration with the local affective computing communities, we will allow student papers to be submitted in English, Spanish and Portuguese.
+To encourage the integration with the local affective computing communities, we will allow student abstracts to be submitted in English, Spanish, and Portuguese.

 The primary covered topics are (but not limited to):